환기 시스템 때문에.... 그럴수도 있겠네요 바이러스도 그런경우도 있듯이....

 It can spread through the aircraft's ventilation system.

-Experts have expressed the opinion that there is no evidence to support the recognition.
+Experts have stated that there is no evidence to support this perception.

-You can avoid eating nuts during the flight; it would be better not to consume them.
+You can't eat nuts during the flight.
+It's better not to eat them.